DynamicsAndNeuralSystems/OverlappingCommunityDetection/README.md

 ### Usage/Syntax:

 ```
-Final = Computation(Input, Methods, isBenchmark, benchfilename)
+Final = Computation(Input, Methods, isBenchmark, benchFileName)
 ```

 Where:

-* Final -	The outputted structure, which contains all data from the algorithms (Method name, community result)
+* `Final` -	The outputted structure, which contains all data from the algorithms (Method name, community result)
-* Input -	Can be an adjacency matrix, matrix list of undirected links, or matrix list of directed links
+* `Input` -	Can be an adjacency matrix, matrix list of undirected links, or matrix list of directed links
-* Methods -	Cells of the names of methods to be computed. *Default is Jerry and Shen methods*
+* `Methods` -	Cells of the names of methods to be computed. *Default is Jerry and Shen methods*
-* isBenchmark -	0 for no benchmark, 1 for benchmark. *Default is 0*
+* `isBenchmark` -	0 for no benchmark, 1 for benchmark. *Default is 0*
-* benchfilename - String name of the text file within which the benchmark communities are defined
+* `benchFileName` - String name of the text file within which the benchmark communities are defined

 This function also saves the Final structure as a file called `Computation_Result.mat`.
 This file will be accessed by the Visualisation code.